 Hibernacula may be created within ecological areas as an efficient way of using up materials already on site whilst also improving habitat.
 Hibernacula are where reptiles and great crested newts live throughout the winter, when they are vulnerable to cold temperatures, and must be constructed with key design features to provide suitable conditions throughout the winter.

-Other features that can enhance the habitat for reptiles include egg-laying piles (compost heaps that may be used by grass snakes to lay eggs), log piles and basking banks.
-Ecosupport can expertly construct these features quickly and at low cost to provide opportunities for reptiles to provide enhancement.
+Other enhancement features include egg-laying piles (compost heaps that may be used by grass snakes to lay eggs), log piles and basking banks.
+Our habitat management team can expertly construct these features to meet planning conditions for site enhancement.

-Our sister company Animex has designed a wildlife bridge in association with the People's Trust for Endangered Species as a feature for arboreal species such as Hazel Dormice to reconnect fragmented habitat.
+Our sister company within the Ecosupport Group, Animex, has designed a wildlife bridge in association with the People's Trust for Endangered Species as a feature for arboreal species such as Hazel Dormice and Red Squirrels to reconnect fragmented habitat.
 The bridge has proven to be effective and is a bespoke and adaptable design to fit into site plans.
 We have a Licensed Dormouse worker who can provide on-site advice for installing a dormouse bridge to ensure the most appropriate and effortless installation method for the site.Find Out More

 For barn owls, a barn owl nesting box may also be erected on site at a minimum height of 3m in an open building, on a mature tree with a clear entrance or on a pole.
 Our team can help to select the most appropriate location for a barn owl nesting box and install it on site to meet any planning requirements.